 "This type of minimally invasive kidney surgery offers advantages beyond just smaller incisions and less pain after surgery," says Dr. Peters.
 "The ability to see the anatomy very clearly and with a magnified view, to have precise control over instruments inside the body without a big incision, and the extra control and smoothness of the robotic surgical system is an improvement over conventional laparoscopic and even open surgery.
 We continue to explore further ways to take advantage of this technology in pediatric surgery."

 Jon was up and moving in recovery shortly after surgery.
-His recovery went smoothly, and Jon enjoyed playing video games in the playroom and visits from Van, a Golden Retriever and one of two dogs in the pet therapy program at Children’s Health.
+His recovery went smoothly, and Jon enjoyed playing video games in the playroom and visits from Van, a Golden Retriever in the pet therapy program at Children's Health.

 "Van made me feel more at home," Jon says.